-As you would expect, five-year-old identical twins, Marcos and Gabriel have a great deal in common.
+As you would expect, 11-year-old identical twins, Marcos and Gabriel have a great deal in common.
 They love playing outside, riding on their bikes and playing board games.

-But some differences are starting to emerge.
-Gabriel suffers from asthma, hives on his skin and a heart murmur while Marcos doesn’t.
+But some differences started to emerge earlier in their lives.
+Gabriel suffered from asthma, hives on his skin and a heart murmur while Marcos didn’t.